Environment matters: stronger magnetic fields in satellite galaxies: Physical processes setting the magnetic field

 \section{Physical processes setting the magnetic field}

 To exemplify the temporal evolution of a typical satellite in our simulation, we show in Fig.~\ref{fig:vel_structure_function_Energy_evolution} the kinetic and magnetic energy of the satellite with the largest stellar mass of halo 1e12-h12 in our fiducial simulations (i.e.~the same satellite shown in Fig.~\ref{fig:map}) as a function of lookback time $t_\mathrm{look}$.
 The time evolution of both energies is shown for all resolution levels of this halo, together with the distance to the host halo (grey lines).
-Before infall, the dynamo of the satellite is driven only due to processes like outflows and accretion, and strongly depends on resolution with orders of magnitude smaller magnetic energies in the lower resolution runs.
-However, during infall, we observe a significant increase in the magnetic and also kinetic energies, independent of the resolution, and converging towards comparable values of magnetic energy at $z=0$.
+Before infall, the dynamo of the satellite is probably only driven due to processes like outflows and accretion, and strongly depends on resolution with orders of magnitude smaller magnetic energies in the lower resolution runs.
+However, during infall, i.e.\ close to the first pericentre of the orbit, we observe a significant increase in the magnetic and also kinetic energies, independent of the resolution, and converging towards comparable values of magnetic energy at $z=0$.
 Subsequently, we observe transient peaks in magnetic and kinetic energies corresponding to mergers and close encounters with other satellites.
 The magnetic field not only gets amplified during infall, but remains higher compared to its strength before the satellite's first infall.
 This is consistent with the finding of higher magnetic fields for all satellites after infall compared to the satellites on their first approach (see Fig.~\ref{fig:B_vs_Mass}).

 We observe a similar behaviour for the other three star-forming satellites of the high-resolution simulation of halo 1e12-h12.
-Their magnetic fields (within 20~kpc around their centres) are amplified by factors ranging from 1.3 to 5.4 when compared 1~Gyr before and after the first pericentric passage of their orbit.
+Their magnetic energies (within 20~kpc around their centres) are amplified by factors ranging from 1.3 to 5.4 when compared 1~Gyr before and after the first pericentric passage of their orbit.

 The resolution-independent enhancement of the magnetic field can be understood by assessing the requirements for resolving a turbulent small-scale dynamo in numerical simulations.
 In a quasi-Lagrangian code, the outer driving scale of turbulence $\mathscr{L}$ relates to the numerical Reynolds number through \citep{2022Pfrommer}